sodadata/docs/soda/quick-start-prod.md

 Borrow from this guide to connect to your own data source, set up scan points in your pipeline, and execute your own relevant tests for data quality.

+Also, consider watching a video by Marc Lamberti at Astronomer which demonstrates a similar project tutorial to the one documented in this guide.
+Just be sure to use Soda Library over Soda Core! 🎥 🍿
+<a href="https://youtu.be/DzxtCxi4YaA" target="_blank">Data Engineer Project: An end-to-end Airflow data pipeline with BigQuery, dbt, Soda, and more</a>

 ## Install Soda from the command-line